paul-hammant/tbd/content/game-changers/index.md

 In comparison to the clunky Subversion, Git had "lightweight" branching.
 This made it easier to consider multiple branches as active (in parallel) and merged back later.
 Git's merge engine was very good too.
-It was more able than prior merge technologies, to silently process complexity.
+It was more able than prior merge technologies to silently process complexity.

 A critical part of Git was local branching.
 A developer could make multiple local branches, and even map them to the same remote branch.
-Say one could be a feature, part complete, and another a surprise bug fix to go back first.
+Say one could be a feature, part complete and another a surprise bug fix to go back first.
 Or the developer could be making alternate implementations of the same complicated thing, to decide later which to push back.
 Git does not need a centralized server repo, but enterprise teams are going to have one anyway.